Updated July 7, 2023

 - Investment in zero-coupon bonds also helps investors avoid reinvestment risks to a large extent, as these bonds don’t result in any intermediate cash outflow in the form of coupons.

 If the market interest rates fall during the holding period of a bond, then the value of the fixed coupon payment increases.
-Still, the reinvestment value of the coupon payment decreases owing to the lower market rates.
+Still, the coupon payment’s reinvestment value decreases due to the lower market rates.
 Also, reinvestment risks are higher for bonds with shorter maturities or higher coupon payments and lower for bonds with longer maturities or lower coupon rates.

 Some of the significant advantages are as follows:

-- For investors, the value of the fixed coupon payment received from the bonds increases.
+- The value of the fixed coupon payment received from the bonds increases for investors.

 - It is beneficial for borrowers to either raise more debt or refinance existing debt at favorable rates.